Crystal Palace F.C.: Ownership

-The Crystal Palace Company formed both the amateur and professional clubs.
-The first chairman of the professional Crystal Palace club was Sydney Bourne who was found by club secretary Edmund Goodman after he had examined records of FA Cup Final ticket purchasers.
+Sydney Bourne who was found by club secretary Edmund Goodman after he had examined records of FA Cup final ticket purchasers.
 Goodman noted his name as one that had bought a number of tickets every year, and so met with Bourne and found him very agreeable to the idea of the new club.
-Bourne was invited onto the board of directors and elected chairman at the club's first ever meeting.
+Bourne was invited onto the board of directors and elected chairman at the club's first meeting.
 He remained chairman until his death in 1930.